erikh2000/wisp/README.md

 * [sl-spiel](https://github.com/erikh2000/sl-spiel) - A library for importing, accessing, and exporting data structures used for interactive dialogue.

 Libraries with "web" in their name expect access to standard browser APIs that won't be available in a command-line NodeJS app.

+Currently to build WISP, libraries must be imported via "npm link" with the full source of the libraries available from the local filesystem.
+As soon as development on the libraries is more stable, I'll publish them to NPM.

 ## Licensing